What is an Ethanol Fireplace? The Complete Guide To Bio Fireplaces

 2. Pour fuel into the burner

 Once you have the correct fuel, simply pour it into the burner as recommended in the user manual.

 We recommend filling the burners until the fuel is visible (1/2" from the top of the burner).
-Filling too much fuel into the burner can make it difficult to extinguish the fire as well as causing the fuel to overflow if the fireplace is bumped into when lit.
+Pouring too much fuel into the burner can make it difficult to extinguish the fire as well as cause the fuel to overflow if the fireplace is bumped into while lit.

 Use a long lighter or a long match to light up the fuel inside the burner.

-In general, a 1 liter of bioethanol fuel would last from 4 hours on maximum setting and up to 8 hours on minimum setting.
+In general, 1 liter of bioethanol fuel would last at least 4 hours on the maximum setting and up to 8 hours on minimum setting.

 Shutting the fireplace off early will preserve the rest of the fuel until you wish to light the fireplace again.
 The fuel itself will only evaporate if you forget to close the lid.

-Refueling a hot fireplace is a safety hazard and can cause accidents, like a burst of flame when lighting the fire.
+IMPORTANT: Refueling a hot fireplace is a safety hazard and can cause accidents like a burst of flame when lighting the fire.

 1 liter = 4 hours (minimum) = $10